Graduate Student Housing

 First-year graduate students are offered a limited number of efficiency, one-bedroom, and two-bedroom apartments located on campus.
 There will be no lease renewals or extensions in order to ensure that the units will be available for the next incoming group of first-year graduate and medical students.

 Lease periods are for 12 months.
-Contracts will begin June 1, July 1, or August 1, 2013, depending on which graduate program you are enrolled in.
-Please contact Tina Thompson at the Auxiliary Housing office for further details.
+Contracts will begin June 2, July 1, or August 1, 2017, depending on which graduate program you are enrolled in.
+Please contact Betty Cotoia at the Auxiliary Housing office for further details.

 Description of Program

-Brown University has established a program designed to assist graduate and medical students with housing in their first year at Brown University.
+Brown University has established a program designed to assist graduate and medical students with housing at Brown University.
 To be eligible for this program, an applicant must be:

-To apply for one of these units, students must fill out the First Year Graduate Application Form and submit it to the office of Auxiliary Housing by the application deadline indicated on the form.
+To apply for one of these units, students must fill out the Graduate Application Form and submit it to the office of Auxiliary Housing beginning March 1, 2017.
 Submission of an application does not guarantee placement in a unit.
+Applications for this program will be accepted until all available units have been assigned.
 Placement is based on start date of housing contract and receipt date of the application form.
-Any units remaining after June 10, will be offered on a first-come, first-serve basis.

-On the notification date stated on the application, applicants will be e-mailed their housing assignments.
-After acceptance of the assignment, applicants will receive a rental agreement via an e-mail attachment, which must be signed and returned to Auxiliary Housing on or before the deadline stipulated.
-If the rental agreement is not returned by the lessee, the applicant will lose the assigned unit, and the top-ranking applicant on the waiting list will be assigned the unit.
+Applicants will be e-mailed their housing assignment during the first two weeks of April.
+After acceptance of the assignment, applicants will receive a rental agreement via an e-mail attachment, which must be signed and returned to Auxiliary Housing by a specified deadlline.
+If the rental agreement is not returned by the deadline date, the applicant will lose the assigned unit, and the top-ranking applicant on the waiting list will be assigned the unit.

-Students may not rent a two-bedroom apartment in this program for occupancy by one person or a three-bedroom apartment for occupancy by two people (students desiring to do so should apply for other Brown-owned properties).
-A two-bedroom unit must house at least two people (related or unrelated) and a three-bedroom unit must house at least three people (related or unrelated) per Brown’s program requirements.
-Per city ordinance, not more than four unrelated adults may occupy the same apartment.
+Students may not rent a two-bedroom apartment in this program for occupancy by one person.
+A two-bedroom unit must house at least two people (related or unrelated).
 Roommates will be assigned to multi-bedroom units unless an applicant for a multi-bedroom unit meets the minimum occupancy requirement.
 For this reason, it is very important to name a preferred roommate, who must also meet the program eligibility requirements and who must also apply for the program.

 Applicants may also state that if they are unsuccessful in obtaining a studio or one-bedroom apartment, they wish to withdraw their application.